GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Preliminary

 The illustration of MoE-LoRA is shown in Fig.~\ref{fig:moes} (a) and (b).
 Each expert network in MoE-LoRA can be represented as a LoRA module worked on the FFN layer in the transformer block.
 MoE uses a router function to assign the learning weights of each expert in the training process of LLMs.
 The coordinated weights of all experts are assigned by the router function in the feed-forward process, defined as:

 where $\mathcal{E}_i$ is the $i$th expert network and $N$ is the number of experts.
-The router function $\mathcal{R}(\cdot)$ is a Softmax function that generates a probability distribution for the weights assigned to all experts.
+The router function $\mathcal{R}(\cdot)$ employs a linear function to produce a probability distribution from input information, which serves as the weights allocated to all experts.
+Following the sparse-gated strategy in MoE studies~\citep{moe20222,li2024mixlora}, which had been proposed to address the computational overhead problem in LLMs.
+The top-K experts with the highest weights are selectively activated.